 Since they all have the SAME EXACT pictures and reviews it would make sense to assume that they are basing their scores using the same information.

-All of these sites gave a 4.6 out of 5 based on 969 reviews.
+All of these sites gave a review score of 4.6 out of 5 based on 969 reviews.

 The final price is $413.00.

-Although this was the cheapest price, you have to look closely because it wasn’t the same exact room as the other sites were showing.
+Although this was the cheapest price, you have to pay close attention because it wasn’t the same exact room as the other sites were showing.
 One room was cheaper but if you read the fine print it was because it didn’t have any air conditioning.
 That is an important factor!
 Also, they were showing a special “discount coupon” but the price wasn’t much different from the other sites that didn’t have a coupon.

-Their website shows this as a 3 star hotel.
+Their hotel’s website shows this as a 3–star hotel.
 It also has a rating of 9.3 out of 10 from 19 reviews.

-**By now you should have seen that each website can have a different score based upon the people who wrote reviews on that particular site.
-This is why it is so important to look at more than one site when trying to make an assessment.
+**By now you should have seen that each website can have a different score based on the people who wrote reviews on that particular site.
+This is why it is so important to look at more than one site when trying to find the best accommodation.

-Tripadvisor is one of my favorite sites to read reviews.
-Did you know that they have an option to book trips as well?
+TripAdvisor is one of my favorite sites to read reviews.
+Did you know that they have the option to book trips as well?
 That is to say, they are in a partnership with Agoda.
 It didn’t come up in my Google search, so I had to go to the site directly.

-I went to Tripadvisor to check on their reviews.
+I went to TripAdvisor to check on their reviews.
 The hotel I want to stay at ranks #2 out of 54 hotels in Niagara Falls.
 There are 1,105 reviews on the site!
-(I’ll admit that initially seeing the 3 star rating on some sites made me really nervous, but after all of my research I feel much more confident in my selection.)
+(I’ll admit that initially seeing the 3-star rating on some sites made me really nervous, but after all of my research I feel much more confident that I found a good hotel.)

-It turns out that Tripadvisor (meaning Agoda) was the lowest price for the room I wanted at $403.80.
-Overall, there was not a huge difference between the most expensive and least expensive option.
+It turns out that TripAdvisor (meaning Agoda) was the lowest price for the room I wanted at $403.80.
+Overall, there was not a huge difference between the most expensive and least expensive options.
 More specifically, it was only $17.94, but that’s about the price of a good martini at one of the local restaurants!

-What about booking the Hotel directly from the Company?
+What about booking directly from the hotel's own website?

 Sometimes it is cheaper to call and book directly.
-That’s because companies have to pay the 3rd party site so it is possible that they will offer you a better rate to book directly with them.
+That’s because hotel owners have to pay the 3rd party site so it is possible that they will offer you a better rate to book directly with them.

 Unfortunately, in this situation that was not the case.
-When I called to book I was told it would cost $487.92.
+When I called the front desk to book I was told it would cost $487.92.
 Then they offered a 10% AAA discount but that is still more expensive than booking through a 3rd party site.

 #5 When is the Best Time to Book your Hotel?

 People often wonder, when is the best time to get the best deal?
-Do you book early?
-Do you wait and see if you can get a last minute deal?
+Should you be booking hotels early?
+Do you wait and see if you can get a last-minute deal?

 The answer is BOTH.

-I suggest you book a hotel early, but make sure it has a free cancellation policy.
-Then, when it gets to be a week out from your trip you can look to see if a better deal has come up.
-If it has, then cancel the first reservation and book the better deal.
+I suggest you book a hotel early but make sure it has free cancellation policies.
+Then, when it gets to be a week out from your next trip you can look to see if a better deal has come up.
+If it has, cancel the first reservation and book the better deal.

-In the meantime, if you find that you don’t have time to look for a better deal, you know you still have the original hotel you booked.
+In the meantime, if you find that you don’t have time to research the cheapest hotels, you know you still have the original good deal that you booked.

 I’ve stayed in some really amazing hotels and I also have stayed at some really disappointing places.
-Not too long ago I booked a room at a Sheraton Four Seasons Hotel in Nashville, Tennessee.
-It had a 3 star hotel rating and a 4.2 out of 5 star rating from reviewers.
+Not too long ago I booked a room at a Sheraton Four Seasons Hotel for our Christmas trip in Nashville, Tennessee.
+It had a 3-star hotel rating and a 4.2 out of 5-star rating from reviewers.
 Since I have stayed at that hotel chain before, and never had a problem, I trusted that option.

-Hopefully these tips for the “Top 5 Things you Need to Know when Finding a Hotel” will help you to find a hotel that enhances your experience! 😊
+Hopefully these top tips for the “Top 5 Things you Need to Know when Finding a Hotel” will help you to find a hotel that enhances your experience!

-* My Personal Recommendation for Booking a Hotel! *
+* My Personal Recommendations for Booking a Hotel! *

-Personally, I’m giving BOOKING.COM and AGODA a 5 star rating, because they are companies I know and trust.
+Personally, I’m giving BOOKING.COM and AGODA a 5-star rating, because they are companies I know and trust.
 What I look for in a company are great rates, price matching, and a great cancellation policy.
 That’s how I know I am getting the best value.

 My readers and I have had excellent experiences with these companies.
 Click the links to book your next hotel NOW!